Wednesday, February 5, 2025

 For a brief moment He is silent and then He takes a deep breath and pulls me into His lap.

-"It was for nothing then?
+"So it wasn't for nothing then?

 I wipe my nose again, take a deep breath, and climb down from his lap.